+Grand Boulevard Initiative

-Grand Boulevard Initiative: Since 2006, the District has supported this work in coordinating the regional effort to develop walkable communities and to encourage land-use planning and economic development that promote sustainable communities and an improved business climate.
-The Grand Boulevard Initiative may have a positive impact for both fixed-routes and paratransit, as the Initiative facilitates partnerships to coordinate land use policies and practices that support transit investment.
+Since 2006, the District has supported the regional coordination effort to develop walkable communities and to encourage land-use planning and economic development that promote sustainable communities and an improved business climate.
+The Grand Boulevard Initiative may have a positive impact for both fixedroutes and paratransit, as the Initiative facilitates partnerships to coordinate land use policies and practices that support transit investment.
 Corridors that are more attractive because of strong business development and housing opportunities may also attract greater transit ridership as people seek out these employment, shopping, and entertainment opportunities along the 43-mile El Camino Real Corridor.